mikevdg/faish/doc/notes/implementation.rst

 When we want to extract data, we know the type of each word based on the pointer to that word.
 Every pointer in the VM has a type in this manner.

-Stored elements can be:
+Stored elements in a 64-bit packed word can be:

 * References, 8 bits pointing to something else in the block.
 * Primitive types (bool, byte, int, float etc).
 * Deciders, N bits, determining what the type of the following data is.

-These are packed into 64-bit words.

 All the other types the VM needs can be defined in terms of these elements.
 Type declarations, for example, are packed statements following the same schema.
 Module references are statements holding everything the VM needs to know about modules.
 Compiled code is a statement containing an array of bytes.
+Arrays are tree structures of statements until they are promoted into b-trees.

-A "decider" is a small number of bits that determine what the type of the rest of the data is.
+A "decider" is a small number of bits that determine what the type of the rest of the data in that word is.
 This occurs when there are multiple options for the type of an element.
 For example, an "Animal" might be a dog or a cat, so a leading bit would inform the VM that the following data is of format "dog" or format "cat".
 Deciders should be encoded using the fewest number of bits required, such that compiled code can have a jump table of every possible case to allow for throwing errors for invalid deciding values.
 Deciders are basically just enums.

+One detail to remember about deciders is that as a module is modified with new types, existing deciders might need to be made of more bits.
+A solution for this is to have multiple bit packing recipes for the same type of statement.

 The VM then knows, starting from a root set of elements of precoded types, what the type of everything other binary bit in the storage is by following the type system.
 In this way, object headers are not required, and compiled code can make assumptions about the structure of data.